List of Speaker of the United States House of Representatives elections: January 1957

 An election for speaker took place on January 3, 1957, on the opening day of the 85th Congress, two months after the 1956 elections in which Democrats won a majority of the seats.
 Sam Rayburn received a majority of the votes cast and was re-elected speaker.

 January 1959

 An election for speaker took place on January 7, 1959, on the opening day of the 86th Congress, two months after the 1958 elections in which Democrats won a majority of the seats.
 Sam Rayburn received a majority of the votes cast and was re-elected speaker.

 January 1961

 An election for speaker took place on January 3, 1961, on the opening day of the 87th Congress, two months after the 1960 elections in which Democrats won a majority of the seats.
 Sam Rayburn received a majority of the votes cast and was re-elected speaker.

 January 1962

 Sam Rayburn died on November 16, 1961, between the first and second sessions of 87th Congress.
 Consequently, an intra-term election for a new speaker was held on January 10, 1962, when Congress reconvened.
-John McCormack received a majority of the votes cast and was elected speaker.
+John W. McCormack received a majority of the votes cast and was elected speaker.